The Medicine That I Need

 I could see the sparkle of dust motes moving through the air.
 I didn’t know what they were, but they seemed magical.

 This is how it started.
 This is what I believe.
 Memory can be unreliable, but memory can also be a starting point.
-Even if my memory isn’t accurate, it’s provided me with clues to understanding what happened that I believe contribute to the way I am.
+Even if my memory isn’t completely accurate, it’s provided me with clues to understanding what happened that I believe contribute to the way I am.

 This is the story I’ve told myself for years.
 I do think it’s true.
 The memory is so strong, I can still feel it in my body.